MerlinsLair/merlin/x/superfluid/README.md

 When unbonding, superfluid tokens get un-delegated.
 After making sure that the unbond message sender is the owner of their corresponding locked funds, the existing synthetic lockup is deleted and replaced with a new synthetic lockup for unbonding purposes.
-The undelegated OSMO is then instantly withdrawn from the intermediate account and validator using the InstantUndelegate function.
-The OSMO that was originally used for representing your LP shares are burnt.
+The undelegated MER is then instantly withdrawn from the intermediate account and validator using the InstantUndelegate function.
+The MER that was originally used for representing your LP shares are burnt.
 Moves the tracker for unbonding, allows the underlying lock to start unlocking if desired